 Videos of the 2018 LERZ eruption

-The best way of getting to know a volcano is to see it, and the same goes for individual eruption.
-Many impressive and educational videos have been made about this eruption, and we highlight 3 here:
+The best way of getting to know a volcano is to see it, and the same goes for individual eruptions.
+Many impressive and educational videos have been made about this eruption, and we highlight 4 here:

-This video is titled “100 Days : 2018 Kilauea Eruption” and is made by the local photographer Andrew Richard Hara.
+This video is titled “100 Days : 2018 Kilauea Eruption” and was made by local photographer Andrew Richard Hara.
 It shows a compilation of his work made during the eruption.
 You can purchase his works through his website.

 The video is available in 4k and contains some AMAZING footage!

 3: A video showing the magnificent and destructive force of lava.

 The following video shows an impressive collage of the Kilauea volcano East rift zone eruption as of ~May 27, 2018:

 4: A video review of the eruption made by the USGS